algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 The scope of this test plan defines the key areas and objectives to be addressed during testing, ensuring alignment with the product's goals, expectations, and core features.
-By establishing a clear scope, we create a shared understanding of what will be tested, why, and how it aligns with the educational and functional objectives of "Green City."
+By establishing a clear scope, we create a shared understanding of what will be tested, why, and how it aligns with the educational and functional objectives of Green City.

-Key Areas of Focus: <br>
+- Key Areas of Focus: <br>
 Core Functional Validation:
 Verify that the essential gameplay mechanics and educational elements function as intended, supporting the game’s goal of teaching sustainability concepts through interactive city-building.

-Educational Integrity: <br>
+- Educational Integrity: <br>
 Ensure that the educational content is accurate, engaging, and effectively integrated into the gameplay.
 Testing will assess whether players receive clear, actionable feedback that reinforces lessons about climate change and sustainable practices.

-User Experience (UX) and Interface (UI): <br>
+- User Experience (UX) and Interface (UI): <br>
-Confirm that the game’s interface is intuitive, accessible, and user-friendly, providing a seamless experience for the target audience (young adults and educators).
+Confirm that the game’s interface is intuitive, accessible, and user-friendly, providing a seamless experience for the target audience.

-Performance and Stability: <br>
+- Performance and Stability: <br>
 Validate that the game runs smoothly and reliably, delivering a consistent experience on target devices.